Yiling-Huo/eye-tracking-workshop-slides/_handout/week2.md

 Eye movements are not exactly the same across different writing systems.
 For example, readers of Chinese (where a character corresponds to a morpheme) typically move their eyes about 2 characters with a saccade; and readers of Japanese (where a character corresponds to a morpheme (*kanji*) or a syllable (*kana*)) have an average saccade length of 3.5 characters.
 In Hebrew, where vowels are often not represented orthographically, the average saccade length is also shorter than in English (5.5 characters/letters vs. 7-9 letters).
 The difference in saccade length across languages can be attributed to the difference in information density: while a word is on average 5 letters in English, it is about 2 characters in Chinese and Japanese.
 When the number of words is considered rather than the number of letters/characters, the average saccade lengths in English, Chinese, Japanese, and Hebrew are roughly comparable.

+> Common measures you may see in a reading eye-tracking experiment:
+>
+> On the word level:
+>
+> - First-fixation duration: the duration of the first fixation on a word.
+> - Single-fixation duration: those cases where only a single fixation is made on a word.
+> - Gaze duation: the sum of all fixations on a word prior to moving to another word.
+>
+> On the region of interest (ROI) level:
+>
+> - First-pass duration: the amount of time from when a reader first fixates on a region to when they first leave that region.
+> - Go-past duration/Regression path duration: the amount of time from when a reader first fixates on a region to when they first leave that region to the right (if language is written left-to-right).
+> - Second-pass duration: the sum of all refixations on a region of text after the eye has already moved past that region in the text.
+> - Total duration: the sum of initial processing of a target region (i.e., first-pass duration) and any subsequent rereading of that region (i.e., second-pass duration).

 # Word processing during reading

 ## Experimental paradigms